 The dining plans can be a savings over paying out of pocket if you plan your restaurants in advance.
 But more than that, they tend to be an excellent stress reliever when you know your dining is paid for and no one has to grimace at the prices on the menu at every meal!

-9. Use dining credits wisely.
 A credit is a credit no matter how much your meal costs.
 If you want to get the most out of your meal plan, maximize the amount your credits can be worth.
 Buffets and character meals for dinner tend to be excellent values with credits.
-Breakfasts tend to be worth less.
+Breakfasts tend to be worthless.
 Plan accordingly.

-10. Make dining reservations 180 days in advance.
 Remember when I said that dining books up in advance?
 Yeah, like waaaayyyyy in advance.
-The reservation window opens at 6am EST online, 180 days before your arrival date.
+The reservation window opens at 6am EST online, 60 days before your arrival date.
 Have your list ready and hop to it!

 Plus, when kids get a chance to rest in the afternoon, they can make it much farther into the evening.
 Rested kids are the happy kids at firework time… un-rested kids tend to be the ones having meltdowns right about then.

-21. Personalize your magic bands.
 If you want colorful magic bands, you have to customize them yourself inside of My Disney Experience.
-If you don’t do this, you will get gray magic bands for everyone at check in.
-That’s no fun!
+These bands are available at a discount when ordered through your account if you have a stay booked at a Disney resort.
 Be sure to order yours right after you book your trip so that you don’t forget to do this.
 You can also purchase fancier Magic Bands in advance at www.DisneyStore.com, if you prefer.